 Local festivals or matsuri are so much fun in Japan and while this isn’t a small community event like the ones we’ve enjoyed in Nagahama and Kyoto I would always recommend adding a festival to your list if you are in the right place at the right time.

-The Shibuya Kagoshima Ohara Matsuri takes place May and is inspired by the event in Kagoshima that attracts 20,000 dancers into the streets.
+The Shibuya Kagoshima Ohara Matsuri takes place in May and is inspired by the event in Kagoshima that attracts 20,000 dancers into the streets.
 The parade is a type of folk dancing with some skilled Taiko drumming involved.
 The Shibuya event involves around 60 dance troupes with several of them making the trip from Kagoshima to join in.

 These young Taiko drummers were at the Ume festival at Yoshino Tenjin Shrine (near Ueno) not in Shibuya.